-Operating income in the second quarter 2003 was \$7.9 million, compared with \$7.8 million for the second quarter 2002 as improvement in net interest income and provision for loan losses were offset by lower non-interest income (net of fee sharing to Regional Banking) and higher non-interest expense.
-On a year-to-date basis, operating income was \$13.3 million for 2003, up slightly from \$12.6 million in the same period of 2002.
+Operating earnings in the second quarter 2003 were \$7.9 million, compared with \$7.8 million for the second quarter 2002 as improvement in net interest income and provision for loan losses were offset by lower non-interest income (net of fee sharing to Regional Banking) and higher non-interest expense.
+On a year-to-date basis, operating earnings was \$13.3 million for 2003, up slightly from \$12.6 million in the same period of 2002.

-Net interest income for the 2003 second quarter increased \$0.9 million, or 10%, from the year-ago quarter as average loan balances increased 35% to \$1.2 billion and average deposit balances increased 23% to \$974 million.
+10%, from the year-ago quarter as average loan balances increased 35% to \$1.2 billion and average deposit balances increased 23% to \$974 million.
 Most of the loan growth occurred in personal credit lines and residential mortgage loans largely due to the favorable mortgage rate environment and refinancing activity.
 A majority of the deposit growth occurred in the personal management accounts, which resulted from a combination of new business and a customer shift in sweep options from the Huntington Funds money market funds to money market deposit accounts.
 The significant balance growth more than offset margin compression that was caused by a loan product mix shift to lower-yielding products and deposit rates that did not decrease as much as market rates.